Funding

 Payroll Issues

-Important: Students who are hired by faculty members to assist in projects supported by university-administered funds must, before doing any work, report to the DGS Assistant, who will prepare the forms necessary for payment.
+Students who are hired by faculty members to assist in projects supported by university-administered funds must, before doing any work, notify the DGSA, who will prepare the paperwork necessary for payment.

-If you accept more than one job at Duke be sure to inform each employer about all your jobs.
-Second jobs require complex payroll accounting which can only be accomplished if all employers know about all your jobs.
+Before you accept more than one job at Duke, be sure to discuss it with the DGSA to be certain it will not conflict with a congruent award.
+Also, inform each employer about all your jobs.
+Multiple positions require complex payroll accounting which can only be accomplished when all employers are aware of the complete scope of your employment.